Student Ambassador Program

 President and Vice President

-The Membership committee oversees internal membership development by helping to support and aid group morale.
+The membership committee oversees internal membership development by helping to support and aid group morale.
 We also plan socials and end-of-the-year dinners to celebrate and reward our accomplishments.
 The Membership committee also runs recruitment of new members into the Ambassador Program.

-Email our Membership Director Morgan Fitzgerald.
+Email Membership Director Brodie Smith.

 If you’ve seen or heard of any events going on during Red & White Week, it is because this committee planned and organized it!
-Each year, the Homecoming Committee plans all events surrounding Homecoming, including group spirit competitions, Wear Red & Get Fed, and all things Red & White Week!
+Each year, the Homecoming Committee plans all events surrounding Homecoming, including group spirit competitions, Wear Red, Get Fed, and all things Red & White Week!

 The Traditions Committee is responsible for fostering school spirit within the student body and maintaining the traditions that make NC State so near to alumni’s hearts.
 From energetic pep rallies to the endearing NC State Ring, our school culture is what makes the university such a special place.
-This committee not only works to ensure this heritage is passed on to incoming freshmen classes, they also oversee developments for The Brick, Mathews Medal and the NC State Ring Program to continually improve upon how we present these experiences to students across campus.
+This committee not only works to ensure this heritage is passed on to incoming freshmen, they also oversee developments for The Brick, Mathews Medal and the NC State Ring Program to continually improve upon how we present these experiences to students across campus.

-Email our Traditions Director Kiana Bradford.
+Email our Traditions Director Josh Sutton.